JakubGralinski/Cpp_projects/README.md

 1. **[NaturalSorting](NaturalSorting/)** - The Natural Sorting function provided here is a versatile utility for sorting strings in                                             C++ based on natural ordering, particularly useful when dealing with filenames, version                                              numbers, or any alphanumeric strings containing numeric parts.

+2. **[CustomSort](CustomSort/)** - The sort lambda function provided here offers a custom sorting mechanism for two vectors of                                          strings in C++.
+This function is designed to sort strings in a specific order based on certain                                       criteria, offering flexibility and customization beyond standard sorting algorithms.

 Feel free to explore each project folder for more details on individual projects.